Bruubsy/IndeedScrapper/README.md

-# IndeedScrapper
+# IndeedScraper

-WebScrapper for Indeed using Java and Selenium.
+WebScraper for Indeed using Java and Selenium.

 The user enter the job keywords and the location.